GBP/USD: Shorts need stops above 1.4340

 Daily analysis

-GBPUSD collapsed from the double top high at 1.4230/40 with a bearish engulfing candle sell signal to target first support at 1.1475/65, perhaps as far as better support at 1.4120/00 today.
-Holding here keeps us in a sideways range for the short term.
-Longs need stops below 100 month moving average support at 1.4080/60.
-A break lower is a sell signal initially targeting 1.4025/15.
+GBPUSD sideways as we hold the double top high at 1.4230/40 with a bearish engulfing candle sell signal.
+Still holding important 100-month moving average support at 1.4080/60.
+A break lower is a sell signal this week initially targeting1.4025/15.

 Chart